Heveningham Hall: The estate

 The estate features an orangery, which is Grade I listed in its own right, as well as a Grade II* listed temple.

 The main entrance gates to the estate feature two lodges with pyramid roofs which are also Grade II* listed and are connected to the main house by an underground passage.

 Events

-The hall hosts an annual motorsport and classic car event, the Heveningham Hall Concours d'Elegance.
+The hall hosts an annual motorsport and classic car event since 2016, the Heveningham Hall Concours d'Elegance.
 The hall is also the location of the annual Heveningham Hall Country Fair, which raises money for local charity causes through the Heveningham Hall Country Fair Trust.